Spencerx/book-old/NGrams/index.md

 the declarative definition of `ngrams`{.function} is the most preferable.

-### 3.5.3.
-Exercises
+## Exercises

-1. Rewrite the `skipBigram`{.function} function discussed in [Section 3.2.1, “Exercises”](chap-ngrams.xhtml#chap-ngrams-bigrams-exercises)
-    without explicit recursion, either by defining it more declaratively or using the list monad.
+1. Rewrite the `skipBigram`{.function} function that you had previously written, without explicit recursion, either by defining it more declaratively or using the list monad.
 Hint: make use of the `Data.List.zip`{.function} function.

-## 3.6.
-Lazy and strict evaluation
+# Lazy and strict evaluation

 You may have noticed that something curious goes on in Haskell.
 For instance, consider the following GHCi session: